PhilippBuehler/FloodR/Readme.md

 # FloodR

 ## Description

-This package provides tools for:
-* Separation of flood events from discharge timeseries
-* Spatial interpolation of precipitation
-* Separation of storm events from precipitation timeseries
-* Flood event typology
-    + Typing of rain events by TQ-Value
-    + Typing of snow events by clustering
-* TMPS: Floodtype-based Mixture Model of Partial Duration Series TMPS
-    + typewise statistical estimate of return periods
-    + typewise statistical estimate of quantiles
+This package provides tools for: \* Separation of flood events from discharge timeseries \* Spatial interpolation of precipitation \* Separation of storm events from precipitation timeseries \* Flood event typology + Typing of rain events by TQ-Value + Typing of snow events by clustering \* TMPS: Floodtype-based Mixture Model of Partial Duration Series TMPS + typewise statistical estimate of return periods + typewise statistical estimate of quantiles

-## Installation and Usage
+## Installation and usage
-First, install the newest version of Floodr from GitHub

 ``` r
 devtools::install_github(repo = "PhilippBuehler/FloodR")
 ```

-### Separation of Flood events

 ``` r
 library("FloodR")